 Cousin marriages "aren't nearly as uncommon as people think, they're just kept under wraps," Smith said.
 Her site at www.cuddleinternational.org gets some 300 hits per day.

 Another site, www.cousincouples.com, gets about 600 visitors a day.
-It's run by Keith Tysinger of Asheboro, N.C., married nearly eight years to his cousin Tammy.
+It's run by [A MAN IN NORTH CAROLINA]*, married nearly eight years to his cousin *.

-When they announced their plan to wed, "it was terrible," Tysinger said.
+When they announced their plan to wed, "it was terrible," [HE]* said.
 "My dad said, `They'll put you in jail in some states for that!'
 Nearly everyone was against us."

 The resentment has slowly faded, he said.
 Now the two are trying to have a baby.
 And, contrary to widespread belief, their child will not be at a significantly higher risk of birth defects.